temporaerhaus/website/content/posts/2024-07-14-katastrophenalarm-und-hausmeisterei-monatsbericht-juni-2024.en.md

 June began with a heap of warnings from the German Weather Service and the Bavarian Flood Information Service:
 Heavy rain was forecast and significant flooding was also expected for the Iller and Danube.

-With several instances of water damage caused by heavy rain last year in mind, we took precautions.
+With several instances of water damage caused by heavy rain last year in mind, we began to take precautions.
-We had to check the drains around the building and the downpipes on the canopy, and make sure that even a heavy downpour could drain away well.
+We had to check the drains around the building and the downpipes on the canopy in order to make sure that even a heavy downpour could drain away well.
 At the same time, we monitored [the level of the Iller at the Kempten gauge](https://www.hnd.bayern.de/pegel/iller_lech/kempten-11402001), which would also affect the level of the Danube with a few hours' delay.

 During the hundred-year flood (of which we have experienced several in the region since then) [in 1999, Neu-Ulm city center was spectacularly flooded](https://www.swr.de/swraktuell/baden-wuerttemberg/ulm/rueckblick-hochwasser-pfingsten-1999-neu-ulm-100.html).
-Since then, both cities have implemented comprehensive flood protection measures, including mobile sheet piling, so that [according to the Bavarian forecast maps](https://www.lfu.bayern.de/wasser/hw_ue_gebiete/info_uegef_gebiete_uab/index.htm) a hundred-year flood would be unlikely to affect our house, which is operated jointly with the [Haus der Nachhaltigkeit](https://www.h-d-n.org/).
+Since then, both cities have implemented comprehensive flood protection measures, including mobile levees, so that [according to the Bavarian forecast maps](https://www.lfu.bayern.de/wasser/hw_ue_gebiete/info_uegef_gebiete_uab/index.htm) a hundred-year flood would be unlikely to affect our house, which is operated jointly with the [Haus der Nachhaltigkeit](https://www.h-d-n.org/).
-However, according to the forecast, we would have been in the middle of an extreme flood in excess of a hundred-year flood.
+However, according to the forecast, in case of extreme flooding exceeding the hundred-year-flood mark, we would have been right in the middle of it.
-So we had to check the cellar and make sure that, if the worst came to the worst, there was nothing on the floor that would be spoiled by water, or could contaminate the water.
+So we had to check the basement and make sure that, if the worst came to the worst, there was nothing on the floor that would be spoiled by water, or could contaminate the water.

 In the end, unlike the south-eastern district of Neu-Ulm, the city did not experience extreme flooding and the measures were sufficient.
 Nevertheless, it still looked spectacular in the town.